Prepper First Aid Kit: Complete Checklist & Guide

 - Laminated quick-reference first aid cards — provides step-by-step instructions for critical procedures when stress impairs recall.

-What NOT to Put in Your Prepper First Aid Kit
+What NOT to Put in Your Kit

-This section might save you more money and prevent more harm than any gear list.
+This section might save you more money — and prevent more harm — than any gear list.
 I’ve personally opened donated prepper kits containing suction snakebite devices, expired epinephrine, and tourniquets that snapped during testing.
-These aren’t edge cases — they’re common.
+These aren’t edge cases.
+They’re common.

 Expired Medications